shanmukhram/BlitzAPI/docs/FLOW_VISUALIZATION.md

 ## Overview

-BlitzAPI's Flow Visualization feature provides deep insights into how your requests flow through your application.
+RamAPI's Flow Visualization feature provides deep insights into how your requests flow through your application.
 It automatically tracks:

 - **Lifecycle Events**: Routing, handler execution, response serialization
 - **Database Queries**: SQL queries with duration and metadata